Ellis8462/Gym-website/README.md

 ### User

-As a gym member or a potenial member, I would like to find out information on the local gym such as the opening and closing times, location and memberships.
+**User story 1: As a gym member I would like to:**

+* Find out what times classes are on.
+* Book a personal training session.
+* Login to my gym account.
+* Follow for updates on social media.

+**User story 2: As a potenial member I would like to:**

+* Look for a variety of membership types.
+* See photos of the gym and the enviroment.
+* Contact the gym for more information.
+* Find the location.
+* See what the gym offers.

 ## 3. Design